WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 - Let's take a look at `fetch()` in action.

 - Imagine we want to `fetch()` the number of astronauts currently aboard the International Space Station (ISS).
 Good thing there's an API for that, right?
 This API allows us get the information using the URL at the top of this slide.

-- The API provides a response that looks like what's seen here.
+- The API provides a response that looks like what's shown here.
 It tells us the number of people currently in space on the ISS and their names.
 It also gives us `"message": "success"` so we know it worked.

 - If you'd like, you can copy and paste the API URL into a browser to see this happen.